zhanglx13/CS375_Compilers_Autograder/README.md

 3. sample_p2: sample output for each test in test_p1 using lex.
 This is used as the sample for project 2
 4. test_p5: unit tests extracted from pasrec.pasrec
 5. sample_p5: samples for each test in test_p5.
 Note that if one test has multiple samples, the alternative samples should have the same name as the test with a number appended.
-   E.g. test4_arr.pas can have multiple samples: test4_arr.sample, test4_arr0.sample, test4_arr1.sample, etc.
+   E.g. test5_while.pas can have multiple samples: test5_while.sample and test5_while0.sample.
-   test4_arr_1.pas can have multiple samples: test4_arr_1.sample, test4_arr_10.sample, test4_arr_11.sample, etc
 6. graph1_test, graph1_sample, pasrec_test, pasrec_sample: unit tests and samples for the codegen project.
-Similary, multiple samples for the same test are distinguished by the appended number to the sample name.
+Similarly, multiple samples for the same test are distinguished by the appended number to the sample name.
 7. sample_trees: contains trivb.sample and graph1i.sample.
 These outputs are generated using the modified pprint.c, therefore, the layout and indentation of the output is different.

 ## Symbol Table Checker